Why did the Earl Grey scheme come to an end?

 By way of an incomplete conclusion

 Obviously we need to pull all this together at some stage.
 The 1859 Report emphasizes opposition to the scheme was largely because the young women came from workhouses and were not domestic servants trained for city living: they were better suited to country living.
 But was this all of the story?
 I’ve suggested ‘far from it’.
-There are a number of things in the mix: anti-Irish, anti- Catholic sectarianism, class prejudice, a very limited understanding of the workhouse experience of the famine orphans, both in Whitehall and in the colonies, a concerted campaign on the part of the colonial press against the scheme, particularly in Melbourne but not exclusively so, constitutional issues such as whether the Australian colonies should have control of their Land Fund, inbuilt structural weaknesses aggravated by the ‘tyranny of distance’, opposition to Earl Grey himself by his political opponents both in Britain and in Australia.
-And did opposition differ from district to district, or colony to colony?
-Was South Australia different from the Port Phillip district and different again from Port Jackson and the Moreton Bay district?
-The reception given to the orphans certainly differed from region to region, class to class, religion to religion.
-Maybe we should look at this too.
+There are other things in the mix as well: anti-Irish, anti- Catholic sectarianism, class prejudice, a very limited understanding of the workhouse experience of the famine orphans, both in Whitehall and in the colonies, a concerted campaign on the part of the colonial press against the scheme, particularly in Melbourne but not exclusively so, constitutional issues such as whether the Australian colonies should have control of their Land Fund, inbuilt structural weaknesses aggravated by the ‘tyranny of distance’, opposition to Earl Grey himself by his political opponents both in Britain and in Australia.
+In early 1850, for example, in the House of Lords, the Earl of Mountcashel repeatedly criticised the scheme for what he called its abuse “of the most disgusting and disgraceful character” of young Irish women, claims which naturally Grey ‘scornfully dismissed’ (Robins, p.218.)
+Under fire from so many quarters, Grey would call a halt to his female orphan emigration scheme.

 Joseph Robins’ The Lost Children: a study of the charity children in Ireland 1700-1900, Institute of Public Administration, Dublin, 1980, has a solidly researched chapter , chapter 9, on “Orphan Emigration to Australia”.
 It is well worth your attention.